echox/servicedef/README.md

 Servicedef uses nmap for host discovery and portscanning.
 Nmap must be installed on the system.

-It also uses Syn-Stealth-Scans which requires root privileges.
+It also uses syn scans by default which requires root privileges.
+Use -c to switch back to nmaps connect scans (`-sT`).

 If you run into the following error check privileges: